pvlkvc/SPA-Desktop/README.md

 ## How to download/start
 Prerequisites: npm
+The application is not available online and can be only accessed locally.

 1. Download the repository.
 2. Install prerequisites by running `npm install` while in the directory.